nmcguinness/2025_DS1_JDBC_SQLite_Connect/README.md

    - Right-click on "Other Sources" > "src/main/resources"
    - Select "New" > "Folder"
    - Create folders named `db`, `sql`, and `docs`

+4. **Set the Main Class**
+   - Right-click on your project and select "Properties"
+   - Go to the "Run" category
+   - In the "Main Class" field, browse for or type `connecttojdbc.Main`
+   - This ensures NetBeans knows which class contains the main method to run
+   - Click "OK" to save these changes

+5. **Clean and Build Again After Setting the Main Class**
+   - Right-click on your project
+   - Select "Clean and Build" to ensure all settings are properly recognized
+   - This step is crucial to avoid the "Error: Could not find or load main class" error
+   - The Output window should show "BUILD SUCCESS" when complete

 ### Testing in NetBeans